Clients / Case study

 Through a truly global programme, we offered a blended solution of team development, 360 Feedback, 1:1 coaching, mentoring, client visits and virtual skill shots.
 In addition, strategic project groups were created, working on real-life business challenges which if tackled fully, would generate significant savings and additional revenue.

-This remains a live case study but the results of the 2016 and 2017 academies have been impressive.
-Senior management across various functions in each country have participated and the momentum of the programme is constantly building.
+this programme ran for 4 years from 2016 through to 2019 with impressive results.
+Senior management across various functions in each country have participated and the momentum of the programme has ensured the ongoing retention of talent and promotion into more senior roles within the organisation.
 Leaders have had their eyes opened to completely new ways of learning together which can only support the business as it faces new, emerging challenges.